priyaasrini/ldcblog/docs/chapter1/connectives.md

 ## Negation

-Negation allows consider the *not form* of a statement, hence in a sense, the dual of a statement.
+Negation allows considering the *not form* of a statement, hence in a sense, the dual of a statement.
 However, the *not form* does not mean the exact opposite.
 The negation of a statement such as *to spend a dollar* will be *to receive a dollar*.
 (In general, it is not *not spending a dollar*).

 The symbol for negation is $\perp$ (pronounced *perp*).